aryan68125/nextjs/README.md

 # NextJS learning content
+# Summary :
+- Installation process
+- TO run your nextJs project
+- Project's folder structure
+- Lets implement senario 2 : In this we need to create two additional route 1 for the about page ```localhost:3000/about``` and 1 for the profile page ```localhost:3000/profile``` page
+- What is export default
+- Lets implement senario 3 : In this we need to create three additional routes 1 for ```localhost:3000/blog``` 1 for ```localhost:3000/blog/first``` and 1 for ```localhost:3000/blog/second```
+- Lets implement senario 4 : when a user hits the url ```localhost:3000/products``` he should see products listing and when a user hots the url ```localhost:3000/products/id``` he should see the product's detials
+- Nested Dynamic routes
+    - Consider senario 5 : Here we are showing product's detial in this route ```localhost:3000/product/1``` and we are showing review for product 1 like this ```localhost:3000/product/1/review/1
+- Catch all segments
+    - The ```?.``` operator is called "optional chaining.
+    - What is a slug?
+- Not found page
+    - Show not found page programatically
+        - The notFound() Function (from next/navigation)

 ## Installation process
 - Install npm using this command ```sudo apt-get install npm```
 - To install nextJS you need to run this command ```npx create-next-app@latest```